samjulien/blog/_posts/2018-04-16-introducing-the-mfa-api.markdown

 layout: post
 title: "Introducing the Multi-Factor Authorization API"
 description: "Embed Multi-Factor Authorization using push notifications, SMS, or TOTP anywhere, taking full control of the experience."
 longdescription: "We have developed a new API to make use of Multi-Factor Authorization through an HTTP API, allowing developers to take full control of the experience.
-Push notifications, SMS, and TOTP are supported.
+Push notifications, SMS, TOTP, and even multiple authenticators are supported.
 In this article we take a look at the API while developing a CLI application."
 date: 2018-04-10 12:30
 category: Announcements, Content
 author: